praxis/praxis-site/docs/gettingStarted/implementingReads.md

 sidebar_label:  Implementing Reads
 ---

 So here we are.
 We have designed our new API endpoints by specifying which actions we want to expose and the shapes of our Post and Comments.
-We have also taken care of creating our DB structure and filled in some data to play with.
-It is time to actually implement some code that can allow us to query for these resources.
+We have also taken care of creating our DB structure and filling in some data to play with.
+Now it is time to actually implement some code that can allow us to query for these resources.

 ## Implementing index and show actions

-Well, we hate to break it to you but the `index` and `show` actions (that search the collection and show a single element) are 100% implemented in the generated scaffolding code.
-What?
-Not only that, but they support field selection (a la GraphQL), ordering and pagination.
+The `index` and `show` actions (that search the collection and show a single element) are 100% implemented in the generated scaffolding code.
+Not only that, but they also support field selection (similarly to GraphQL), ordering, and pagination.
 Done and done.
 Don't quite believe it?
 Let's take our API for a spin shall we?
-Let's first start our Rack app by:
+Let's first start our app by:

 ```shell
 bundle exec rackup